graezykev/normalise-your-git-commit-and-push/steps.md

 ```sh
 npm install -D eslint@9 @eslint/js@9
 ```
-> I use @9 here to make my method work in this version, just in case, like, on the day you read this, the version of `ESLint` will change, if you should not be using v9, you may need to find another way of solution.
+> I use @9 here to make my method work in this version, just in case, like, on the day you read this, the version of `ESLint` will change, if you should not be using v9, and it has some breaking changes, you may need to find another way of solution.

 create `eslint.config.js` with the code below: